The National Data Centre Academy – Part 1 – History

 The key point is that we, as apprentices, at BTs engineering colleges, were allowed to play with stuff without the fear of affecting the customers and we've noticed that in the data centre sector there isn't something similar and we've asked a lot of operators why this is, the response in every case is, we'd rather sell the space than create a training centre.
 And we absolutely get that, because if you set up a training centre it becomes a cost to the business, the initial set up, recruiting trainers and admin staff etc, and we know that many operators use external services to train their staff, the problem, as we see it, is that those training facilities are NOT data centre specific, they are general training suites, in some cases, its virtual training online!

-Our view on this is, you wouldn't want the guy servicing your car to have gained all of his knowledge via a video link, you want someone with grease under his/her fingernails, you want them to have had real life experience, changing out clutches, working on an engine etc
+Our view on this is, you wouldn't want the mechanic servicing your car to have gained all of their knowledge via a video link, you want someone with grease under their fingernails, you want them to have had real life experience, changing out clutches, working on an engine etc

 The other aspect is that a lot of training is conducted in hotels and in general classrooms.